D-Cysteine/nesql-exporter/README.md

     paused.
 Doing this can make things a little bit faster.
  8. Wait for the export process to finish.
 It can take a very long time depending on how many mods you have installed.
-For reference, exporting GTNH can take 10-30 minutes, and the resulting repository is ~2GB, and contains ~83k image files.
+For reference, exporting GTNH can take 30-60 minutes; the resulting repository is ~400MB, and contains ~225k image files.
  9. Depending on your computer's specs, rendering may end up taking a lot longer to finish than exporting the database.
 Check your logs to see how many render